• Woman allegedly impersonates nurse

 PALMYRA — Five people were arrested on forgery charges following a joint investigation with the New York State Police Bureau of Criminal Investigation in Lyons and the Palmyra Village Police Department.

-Page 4 of 5 - On Sept.
+On Sept.
 17, Yvonne Terwilliger, 49, of Williamson, was arrested on 11 counts of second-degree criminal possession of a forged instrument and one count of seventh-degree criminal possession of a controlled substance, troopers said.
 Also arrested that day was Alicia K. Terwilliger, 24, of Lyons, on one count of second-degree criminal possession of a forged instrument.

 Both women were arraigned in Palmyra Village Court before Justice Terry Rodman.
 Yvonne Terwilliger was sent to the Wayne County Jail on $15,000 bail and Alicia Terwilliger was sent to jail on $3,500 cash bail.